 We started the day again with another interesting (awful) breakfast.
 Even though I eat everything I still would like to have some tea to drink.
-That was not really possible at this place, so after a couple of peanuts and cooked zucchini we started our drive back to Tuyuq again.
+That was not really possible at this place, so after a couple of peanuts and cooked zucchini we started our drive back to Tuyuk again.
 There was still some sightseeing to do around the area even though after the sandstorm last night everything was bathed in a hazy light.
 While driving to Tuyuk I noticed lots of vineyards everywhere and huge brick houses along the way.
-Omar, a grape farmer himself, told us that the region is famous for its grapes (no wine produced here by the muslim population) and these grapes are dried by air in long houses for a minimum of 30 days.
-In this way they keep the color and are not prepared with chemicals.
+Omar, a grape farmer himself, told us that the region is famous for its grapes (no wine produced here by the Muslim population).
+These grapes dry by air in long houses for a minimum of 30 days.
+In this way they keep the color and no chemicals touch them.

 First off we watched the Flaming Mountains with the Thousand Buddha caves.
 All along the way to Tuyuk village we could see these strange red mountain formations.
 Their name comes from the color (I also think they do look like flames) and that summer temperatures which can be around 50ºC here they look as if they flare.
 As great as they were from the car, they looked way better when we stopped.
 Not only did we see the mountains close up but also tiny little caves dotted all over the mountain.
-We were not allowed to visit the caves, apparently because they are closed off for tourists.
+We could not visit the caves though, because only locals can enter them.

 We bought some bread right out of the oven and could see how the oven works.
-Once it is hot enough the inside is doused with water so that the bread sticks to the sides.
-In this way the bread can then easily be removed again while not falling off during the baking process.
+Once it is hot enough the baker sprinkles water inside so that the bread sticks to the sides.
+In this way the baker can then easily remove the bread again which is not falling off during the baking process.

 I also bought some raisins since the area is famous for it at a small market where we tried mulberry juice (sticky sweet and therefore cloying up your insides) and fresh mulberries.
 So yummy.